40net-cloud/fortinet-gcp-solutions/gcp-dm/hub/README.md

 ![Peered Security Hub diagram](https://www.lucidchart.com/publicSegments/view/0d77291e-9bd6-4c71-a2cd-ba5a85de61bd/image.png)

+Note that the Security Hub design focuses on the cloud architecture, while the Fortigate part is flexible - you can use any architecture available in this repository by changing the import path in your configuration file (compare [config.yaml](config.yaml) and [config-elb.yaml](config-elb.yaml))

 ## Deployed resources
 - 2 Fortigate VMs - clustered, with networking, GCP Connector and spoke network address objects preconfigured
 - 1 static public IP bound to port1 of fgt1 instance